 Companies who publish strong sourcing policies and goals, report transparently on progress, engage collaboratively with suppliers on solutions and seek opportunities to protect or restore forested landscapes outside of near-term supply chain needs, are leading the way.
 Kimberly-Clark, who manufactures brands like Kleenex and Cottonelle, is an excellent example, including through an innovative campaign to engage consumers about responsible forestry and its support for long-term protection of working forests in the Southeastern US.

+This blog is part of a series.
+Please see our Project Gigaton Q&A on food waste here and on agriculture here.
 You can join Project Gigaton by submitting your own emissions target, or by submitting goals that fall in one or more of the six pillars.
 Links to join can be found at: www.walmartsustainabilityhub.com/project-gigaton